 Students have sex, we know that and we want to make sure that you have the information to make decisions about contraception and where to go in Aberdeen if you think there is a problem.
 Remember that it is important to only do what you feel comfortable with.
-It’s perfectly normal not to want to have sex, and ‘no’ is always an acceptable answer for both men and women to use, you should never be afraid to say it whatever the situation.
+It’s perfectly normal not to want to have sex, and ‘no’ is always an acceptable answer

 There are also a wide range of other forms of contraceptives available, including the contraceptive pill, coil, injection, implant.
 If you want more information about these different forms we can provide you with information through the AUSA Student Advice Centre, or for more detailed information try contacting your GP or the Family Planning Clinic.
 These forms of protection don’t prevent you from contracting an STI so make use of the free condoms on offer.